alumni-lab/many-faced-god/README.md

 - `npm i` on both `/server` and `/client` to install dependencies
 - using two terminals `npm start` to run both server and client
+- make sure you have imagemagick installed.
+On Mac you can run `brew install imagemagick`, given that you have Homebrew installed.